JustinLin905/emergency/README.md

 ![Emergency Logo Icon](ReadMeImages/EmergencyLogoIcon.png)

 ***Emergency!*** is a mobile app developed for Android which provides interactive, step-by-step instructions on how to tackle a variety of emergency situations.
+Unlike other emergency apps, it was developed in Unity and uses the power of 3D modeling and animation to guide users through difficult procedures.

 For users looking to edit / update the project code, you will require a **Unity 2019.4.13** installation.
 Select the first folder named “Emergency!” as the project folder.